sssamaraaa/trocr-handwritten-fine-tunning/README.md

 ### License
 This project is licensed under the MIT License.

-This project makes use of the [TrOCR](https://huggingface.co/microsoft/trocr-base-handwritten) model by Microsoft:
+The project makes use of the [TrOCR](https://huggingface.co/microsoft/trocr-base-handwritten) model by Microsoft.